Is Having Hope Helpful?

-About every other week I send a tip for how to have a better life when you have a chronic illness to the people in my list (if you would like to, you can sign up to get them here).
+About every other week I send a tip for how to have a better life when you have a chronic illness to the people in my list.
 In my last tip, I told my readers to imagine that their illness and symptoms were never going to get better – that they would be the same tomorrow, next week, next month, and next year as they are today.
 I then asked them what they would do, given that they weren’t going to get any better, to get the most they could out of life.

 The reason I had my readers imagine that they were never going to get better is because – and I learned this both from my own life and from my clients – many people with chronic illnesses put off doing things they would like to do.
 They do that because they keep hoping they will get better, making doing those things will be a lot easier.
 So my tip was basically for people to stop hoping and start doing, and many people wrote to tell me they found it very helpful.